 Those of us who aspire to be artists and writers are often reminded of our dream’s unfeasibility.
 “You can’t support yourself writing!” we hear from concerned relatives at Thanksgiving.
 If we’re bold enough to name ourselves writers over the clink of champagne glasses at a dinner party, we’re met with one question: “So are you published anywhere?”
 The assumption is making art is only worthwhile if it earns us acclaim or contributes to our income.
 We want things to be “useful.”
 To fritter away hours attempting to capture the surreal blues of a starry night would be a pointless endeavor— that is, unless we sold the painting or had the opportunity to showcase it in a museum.

 However, for Ueland, art is valuable in and of itself— we should make art for its own sake.
 The rewards of a creative life are many: an awakeness to the marvels and mysteries of existence, a deeper appreciation for living.
 But the greatest reward is a clarified, magnified understanding.
-When we take the time to contemplate the colors of a spring sky and recreate it in words or in a painting, we see the sky more clearly.
+When we take the time to contemplate the colors of a spring sky and recreate it in words or in a painting, we see it more clearly.
 The result?
 We love it more dearly as well.
 So even if we write and never publish a word, even if— like Van Gogh— we sketch thousands of paintings only to die tragically unknown, no time was wasted.
 We’re always better for having created:

 “And one of the most important of these intrinsic rewards is the stretched understanding, the illumination.
 By painting the sky, Van Gogh was really able to see it and adore it better than if he had just looked at it.
 In the same way…you will never know what your husband looks like unless you try to draw him, and you will never understand him unless you try to write his story.”